GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 ## Passing by Reference vs by Value

-C++ uses the **&** (apersand) following the type designator for the reference variable in the called functions parameter list.
+C++ uses the **&** (ampersand) following the type designator for the reference variable in the called functions parameter list.
 For example:

 ```c++
 #include <iostream>